rdkcentral/rdkservices/DTV/doc/DTVPlugin.md

 <a name="property.countryList"></a>
 ## *countryList <sup>property</sup>*

-Provides access to the returns an array containing the name and 3 character ISO country code for all the available country configurations.
+Provides access to the array containing the name and 3 character ISO country code for all the available country configurations.

 > This property is **read-only**.